 Thomas Wolfe left an indelible mark on American letters.
 This home was his mother's boardinghouse and has become one of literature's most famous landmarks.
-Named "Old Kentucky Home" by a previous owner, Wolfe immortalized the rambling Victorian structure as "Dixieland" in his epic autobiographical novel, Look Homeward, Angel.
-A classic of American literature, Look Homeward, Angel has never gone out of print since its 1929 publication, keeping interest in Wolfe alive and attracting visitors to the setting for this great novel.
+Named "Old Kentucky Home" by a previous owner, Wolfe immortalized the rambling Victorian structure as "Dixieland" in his autobiographical Look Homeward, Angel.

 Thomas Clayton Wolfe, the youngest of eight children, was born October 3, 1900, at 92 Woodfin Street in Asheville.
 His father, William Oliver Wolfe (1851-1922), was descended from hardy Pennsylvania German-English-Dutch farmers; his mother, Julia Elizabeth Westall Wolfe (1860-1945), was a third-generation North Carolinian of Scots-Irish-English stock.
 Surprisingly, Julia Wolfe did not operate the boardinghouse because of financial need.
 W. O. Wolfe made enough money from the tombstone shop he owned and operated on Asheville's city square to support the family.
 But former teacher Julia was obsessed with the real estate market and used profits from the boardinghouse's operation to buy more property.
 A shrewd and hard-nosed businesswoman, Julia Wolfe was remembered as a "driver of hard bargains" by family members.

-The Queen Anne-influenced house was originally only six or seven rooms with a front and rear porch when it was constructed in 1883 by prosperous Asheville banker, Erwin E. Sluder.
+The Queen Anne-influenced house was originally built in 1883 with only six or seven rooms.
 By 1889, additions had more than doubled the size of the original structure, but the architecture changed little over the next 27 years.
-In Look Homeward, Angel Thomas Wolfe accurately remembered the house he moved into in 1906 as a "big cheaply constructed frame house of eighteen or twenty drafty, high-ceilinged rooms."
+In Look Homeward Angel, Thomas Wolfe accurately remembered the house he moved into in 1906 as a "big cheaply constructed frame house of eighteen or twenty drafty, high-ceiling rooms."
 In 1916, Wolfe's mother enlarged and modernized the house, adding electricity, additional indoor plumbing, and 11 rooms.

 Wolfe's mother lived in the "Old Kentucky Home" until her death in 1945.
 Four years later her surviving sons and daughters sold the house to a private organization, the Thomas Wolfe House Memorial Association, and it opened to the public as a house museum on July 19, 1949.
 The association continued to operate the memorial until 1958, when it was taken over by the City of Asheville.
 On January 16, 1976, the North Carolina Department of Cultural Resources acquired the property.
 It's now a North Carolina State Historic Site.